VoeP/CPT_usecase/README.md

 #### [CRM Model](./modeling/model_CRM.py)

 Sequence-aware Conditional Random Field (CRF) model predicts lithostratigraphic units from CPT depth profiles.
-For each CPT has feature vectors ordered by depth and treated as a sequence, with the corresponding lithostratigraphic units as the sequence of target labels.
+Each CPT has feature vectors ordered by depth and are treated as a sequence, with the corresponding lithostratigraphic units as the sequence of target labels.
 This yields one feature sequence and one label sequence per borehole, which the CRF then models jointly along depth.